 Camel over ss7 layers:

 The protocol stack with ss7 has layers MTP1, MTP2, MTP3, SCCP, TCAP, and CAP.

 Camel over Sigtran:

 For a Sigtran based camel protocol stack, have layers, SCTP, M3UA, SCCP, TCAP, and CAP.
-Here we have mentioned m3ua, Sigtran may also have SUA, m2pa or m2ua.
+Here we have mentioned that m3ua.
+Sigtran may also have SUA, m2pa, or m2ua.
 Based on the Sigtran layer, the type and number of transport layers change.

 What is an Intelligent Network (IN):